DigiNode-Tools/diginode-tools/README.md

 DigiNode Setup helps you to setup and manage your DigiNode:

 - Intuitively walks you though the process of setting up a DigiByte Node and/or DigiAsset Node.
-   + Almost no linux command line experience required.
+   + Designed with less-technical users in mind - almost no linux command line experience required.
 Setup is entirely menu-driven.
    + Automatically checks your system hardware and OS are compatible compatible, incuding disk space and memory.
    + Checks for swap file, and helps create one on low memory devices.
    + Lets you choose whether to run a mainnet or testnet DigiByte Node.